sgviking/words/README.md

 # Words API

+## Source Code for Words API

+The Python source for the Words API is located in src/

 ## Install / Configure Words API

-The Words API server can be configured by running the words.yml playbook with the following command.
+The Words API server can be configured by running the words.yml playbook with
+the following command.

 ```